-CIS 101 Overall: The Overall imports the totals from Activity and Effort and adds your exam performance.
+2135 CIS 101 Overall Grade Book: This includes the totals from Activity and Effort and adds your exam performance.
 It also shows your final grade.

-CIS 101 Effort: The Effort points track the daily updates and study time.
+2135 CIS 101 Effort Grade Book: This tracks the daily updates and study time.

-CIS 101 Activity: The Activity tracks in-class activities.
+2135 CIS 101 Activities Grade Book: This tracks your performance on in-class activities.

-4.3 Effort: (50 points) Daily Update
+4.3 Effort: Daily Update (50 points)